bocke/bocke/README.md

 ### AI-Assisted Development Experiments

-Over the past year I've been exploring AI-driven development workflows.
-This is a pretty long discussion and I have my own opinions and conclusions on this.
-With the right mindset it can speed up learning IT and development topics.
-And, no - it will not replace the traditional developers.
-But it might help bootstrap an app fast.
-It can also help with debugging and testing.
-Or fast prototyping.

-I've been testing AI assisted development on several different utilities: text editors (console nad GUI), file managers, man viewer, Markdown authoring tool, etc. I'm still considering if I will release some of this.
-Maybe when it gets polished enough.
-The base code is ready, now it's up to me to shape them into something presentable.
-AI usefulness usually decreases as the project complexity grows.
-Then you have to transtion into human led development, recasting AI into the role of consultant, reviewer and debugger.
-It's also good for exploring ideas and features to add, remove or change.
-But, this has to be led by clear idea or spec for the best effect.

-Anyway, AI as automatic programmer -> not reliable.
-But, AI as coding tool/helper -> it can be excellent, especially for smaller tasks or subtasks.
-AI as a teacher or learning tool -> with right approach might make learning much easier and faster.
+Over the past year I’ve been experimenting with AI-driven development.
+It’s a long topic and I have plenty of thoughts about it, but here’s the short version: AI isn’t replacing developers anytime soon, but it can be genuinely helpful — especially on smaller, well-defined tasks.

+To test this properly, I tried building a bunch of different things with AI support: text editors (console and GUI), file managers, a man-page viewer, a small Markdown authoring tool, and a few other utilities.
+I also experimented with using AI to debug code, add new features, adapt existing projects, and even generate shell scripts (which works, but you really have to double-check everything).

+Some of these projects might get released at some point once I clean them up.
+The basic code is there; it just needs some shaping before it’s ready for the world.

+One thing I noticed is that AI’s usefulness drops as a project grows in size or complexity.
+At that point you basically switch back to human-led development and use the AI as a helper — someone to ask for a quick review, bounce ideas off, or help track down an odd bug.
+AI is also useful when exploring feature ideas, but only if you already know what you want.

+So here’s my takeaway:
+- AI as a fully automatic programmer: not reliable.
+- AI as a helper for small tasks: very good.
+- AI as a learning tool: surprisingly effective, especially if you already know the basics and ask the right questions.

 ---